Christmas 2022 and New Year 2023 Newsletter

-Apart from my involvement in NeST I spend time with various study groups here in the UK, one such group is the NURTuRE enterprise here in the UK with ‘Kidney research UK’, but partners with pharma in Germany and Switzerland too.
+Apart from my involvement in NeST I spend time with various study groups here in the UK, one such group is the NURTuRE enterprise here in the UK with ‘Kidney Research UK’, but partners with pharma in Germany and Switzerland too.
 The research is going incredibly well and researchers and I thankyou enormously to all those who have got involved.
 Your blood, urine and plasma samples are very valuable!
-We do still need more participants so if you feel you would be happy to be involved please speak to your consultant at your earliest opportunity I’d be most grateful indeed!
+We do still need more participants (the pandemic has slowed recruits down somewhat, but research remains active), so if you feel you would be happy to be involved, please speak to your consultant at your earliest opportunity I’d be most grateful indeed!
 For more information, please visit https://www.nurturebiobank.org/

-Internationally I’ve been very honoured recently to be involved with a group of clinicians and researchers around the world determining guidelines for those who are steroid sensitive.
-It’s very important work and discussions will go on for some weeks and months to come.
-What is evidently clear is all these people desperately wanting to do their best for their patients even if their country cannot access all the medicines on the market, or have little government funding, or resources to offer.
-I will do my best to support on behalf of those with Nephrotic Syndrome.
+Internationally I’ve been very honoured recently to be involved with a group of clinicians and researchers around the world determining guidelines for those who are steroid-sensitive.
+It’s very important work and discussions have continued all year and we are very close now to completing.
+I say once again what is evidently clear is all these people desperately want to do their best for their patients even if their country cannot access all the medicines on the market, or have little government funding, or resources to offer.
+I will endeavour to do my best to support this working group on behalf of those with Nephrotic Syndrome.

-Please do remember to check the website and Facebook,
+Please do remember to check the website and Facebook regularly for updates!

-Meanwhile, I wish you all a Very Happy Christmas and a happy and healthy 2021
+I wish you all a Very Happy Christmas and a Happy and Healthy 2023!

 Take the greatest of care!
 Much Love to you ALL!
 Wendy Cook